pi-etro/abc-wave/README.md

 The `openglwindow` class is responsible for creating, updating and displaying all scene and models.
 The floor animation is managed by this class and is implemented in a way that when a tile is behind the `camera`, it is translated to the back of the scene, creating a treadmill effect.

-Finally, The `camera` class is a simple implementation of a LookAt Camera with a fixed position and looking to the main scene.
+Finally, the `camera` class is a simple implementation of a LookAt Camera with a fixed position and looking to the main scene.

 For future implementations, new features will include `camera` user control, textures applied to models and scene lightning.